photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

     [Sponsors](../../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.
     Before [submitting a support request](../../user-guide/index.md#getting-support), try to determine the cause of your problem.

-#### MySQL Errors ####

-Official [support for MySQL is discontinued](../index.md#databases) as Oracle seems to have stopped shipping [new features and improvements](https://github.com/photoprism/photoprism/issues/1764).
-As a result, the testing effort required before each release is no longer feasible.

 #### Cannot Connect ####

 First, verify that you are using the correct port (default is `3306`) and hostname or IP address: